What made Hertford so famous for brewing?

-Local malting was dealt a mortal blow by the new industrial age – and in particular, the .
+Local malting was dealt a mortal blow by the new industrial age – and in particular, the coming of the railways.
 The railway opened up the Midlands and its fields of barley.
 Burton soon became the new centre of the malting industry and as overseas exploration cast light on dark corners of the globe, it was Burton ales such as the eponymous IPA (India Pale Ale) that was shipped to the colonies.

 It was his custom to put a stopper in the bottle to prevent the contents being spilled and on his return a few days later he found that the beer in the stoppered bottle had improved greatly – and thereby, so tradition has it, invented bottled beer.

 The dark brown beer called porter was said to have been invented by a Londoner.
 If this is so then it is safe to assume that the malt used to produce porter was developed in Hertfordshire, for this area was famous for its brown malts.

-Henry Stout was a Quaker, and one of many Quakers who became involved in the brewing industry as this was one of the few trades that were still open to them.
-Henry was penalised in 1662 and 1664 for non-attendance at church, similarly was William Fairman who was sentenced in 1677 to be deported to Barbados.
+Quakers of which Henry Stout was one, became involved in the brewing industry as this was one of the few professions that were still open to them following the restoration of Charles II.
+Quakers were penalised for not taking oaths in courts of law or standing for political positions.
+Henry Stout was penalised in 1662 and 1664 for non-attendance at church, similarly William Fairman.
+He was sentenced in 1677 to be deported to Barbados.
 It is thought that he served his sentence in this country as in 1687 he provided liquor to the assizes to accompany the judge’s meal of ‘boyle beef, porch, rost beef and cheese’.